Multi-Party Protocols, Information Complexity and Privacy: Tight lower bounds for the parity function

 To see that all the messages of the protocol are assigned to lots, build the following graph where each node is identified by a pair $(i,r)$, for a player $i$ and local round $r$ of player $i$.
-There is a directed edge from any node $(i,r')$ to node $(i,r)$, if $r'>r$ and there is at least one message sent by player $i$ in round $r$.
-Further, there is a directed edge from node $(j,r')$ to node $(i,r)$ if there is an integer $\ell$ such that the $\ell$'th message from player $i$ to player $j$ is sent by player $i$ in its local round $r$ and read by player $j$ in its local round $r'$.
-Observe that a node $(i,r)$ is not on a directed cycle if and only if when the protocol is run player $i$ reaches the sending-of-messages phase of its local round $r$.
+There is a directed edge from any node $(i,r')$ to node $(i,r)$, if $r'<r$ and there is at least one message sent by player $i$ in round $r'$.
+Further, there is a directed edge from node $(j,r')$ to node $(i,r)$ if there is an integer $\ell$ such that the $\ell$'th message from player $j$ to player $i$ is sent by player $j$ in its local round $r'$ and read by player $i$ in its local round $r$.
+Observe that a node $(i,r)$ is not on a directed cycle if and only if, when the protocol is run, player $i$ reaches the sending-of-messages phase of its local round $r$.
 Define a partial order on the nodes which are not on a directed cycle, according to the orientation of the edges.
-Assign to each node its level in this partial order.
+We define the ``level'' of a node to be the length of the longest directed path leading to it.
 Observe that by induction on this level, the messages sent by player $i$ in local round $r$, where node $(i,r)$ is of level $s$, are assigned to lot number $s$.

 Observe that the enumeration of the messages as defined above respects the intuitive ``temporal causality'' of the messages of the protocol.
 More formally, the following two properties hold for the above defined order: (1) the relative order of the local rounds of two messages that are both sent from player, say, $i$, to player, say, $j$, is the same as the relative order of these messages according to the global order, and (2) the value of a message number $\ell$ (in the global order) sent from player $i$ is fully determined by the input to player $i$ and the values of the messages with indices less than $\ell$ that are received by player $i$.